patgra91/android-tutorial-04c/README.md

 An Add Item button on the main activity launches a second activity that contains a list of common shopping items (Cheese, Rice, Apples, and so on).
 Use Button elements to display the items.
 Choosing an item returns the user to the main activity, and updates an empty TextView to include the chosen item.
 Use an Intent to pass information from one Activity to another.
 Make sure that the current state of the shopping list is saved when the user rotates the device.

+2.3: Implicit intents

+8. Coding challenge

+Challenge: In a previous practical challenge you created a shopping list app builder with an Activity to display the list, and another Activity to pick an item.
+Add an EditText and a Button to the shopping list Activity to locate a particular store on a map.